chaewonkong/gopilot/README.md

 # gopilot

-CLI that helps you to boilerplate go project
+A Go project generator CLI that helps you to boilerplate go project